beepmo/SolLolmon/README.md

 **On tick**, send the pdf in a discord server in step 3.
 **Any time**, let any server member perform these actions through commands on discord.

+## User Stories

+### Phase 0
+As a user, I want to add a solution to a question.

+As a user, I want to receive questions via email on tick.

+As a user, I want to see the number of unsealed questions available.

+As a user, I want to export a data folder containing all question and solution .tex files with their associated fields in metadata for a ritual I'm in.